TCDocProc/arch/README.md

 *All packages installed by `./arch_ubuntu install` are inside of a virtual env, so it will not conflict with your existing development setup.*

+##Testing

+Using Django TestCase module built on top of Python’s  unittest module.

+To run the tests run `python app/manage.py test members processes`

+###Members
+`app/members/tests.py`

+Tests the login form.
+Tests that the file uploader handles incorrect file formats (non XML) and invalid XML files (with incorrect syntax) correctly.
+Also test the status code of each response appropriately.

+###Processes
+`app/processes/tests.py`

+Tests the XML to JSON conversion.
+Also tests the status codes of each response appropriately.

 ## Feature Listing

 ###✅ Authentication - Completed